Read

 id, chat_id, chat_identifier, chat_guid, chat_name, participants, is_group, guid, reply_to_guid, destination_caller_id, sender, sender_name, is_from_me, text, created_at.

 When --attachments is set, also: attachments[].
+Native polls include poll.
 Reactions only appear in watch --reactions output.